Tommy West (music producer): Career as a producer

 In 1992, Tommy West launched High Harmony Records.
 Its initial release, Through The Raindrops, by harmonica virtuoso Robert Bonfiglio, remained on the Billboard New Age chart for nine months.
 The album made the Top Twenty New Age year-end chart in Billboard and launched Bonfiglio's success on the QVC Network, where his appearances generated over 200,000 units.
-In 1993, West teamed up with Anne Murray and produced Croonin', a collection of classic pre-rock songs of the fifties.
+In 1993, West teamed up with Anne Murray and produced Croonin', a collection of pre-rock songs of the 1950s.
 The album achieved double platinum status in Canada and had a substantial run on the American charts as well.
 Croonin' received a Juno Award as best engineered pop recording of 1993.
 In 1994, West produced Kindred Spirits with New Age pianist Andy Wasserman.
 In 1996, West produced Always On My Mind, a collection of pop standards with Robert Bonfiglio for Time-Life Records.
 In 1997, West produced Healing In The Dark with acoustic rock duo Blonde on Blonde.
 He produced a Bonfiglio Christmas TV special for PBS called "Home For The Holidays".
 In 1998, he produced Playing God with singer-songwriter Bob Hillman.
 A second album, Welcome To My Century, was recorded in 2000.
 In 1999, West again teamed up with Anne Murray and produced What a Wonderful World, a two CD collection of inspirational and secular "message songs".
 This recording reached No. 1 on the Billboard Contemporary Christian chart, achieving double platinum status in the United States.

 In 2000, West produced Susan Piper's album, The Truth Comes Out.
 In 2001, West produced eight Christmas songs with Anne Murray as part of a project entitled What a Wonderful Christmas.
-In 2002, West produced Country Croonin' a thirty-song double CD of timeless country classics, which was certified gold in 2004 by the RIAA.
-In 2004, West produced All of Me with Anne Murray, a collection of pop standards from The American Songbook.
+In 2002, West produced Country Croonin' a 30-song double CD of country tracks, which was certified gold in 2004 by the RIAA.
+In 2004, West produced All of Me with Anne Murray, a collection of pop standards from the Great American Songbook.

 West focused on new singer-songwriters and recorded many of his projects in his state of the art studio, "Somewhere In New Jersey".
-Most recently he teamed up with former RCA recording artist Jim Dawson and former Cashman and West tour manager, John Battiloro to produce the anthem "Back Together Again" for The Global Medical Relief Fund at his New Jersey studio.
+Most recently he teamed up with former RCA recording artist Jim Dawson and former Cashman and West tour manager, John Battiloro, to produce the anthem "Back Together Again" for The Global Medical Relief Fund at his New Jersey studio.

 West died from complications of Parkinson's disease on May 2, 2021.